-Policy 20 Interpretation of the significance of the Plantation
+Policy 21 Interpretation of the significance of the Plantation

-The significance of the place, including the Duke of York's tree, will continue to be interpreted to visitors and ideally enhanced.
-The interpretation will include reference to the places associated with the plantation, especially the Bunya Pine opposite on Kings Avenue.
+The significance of the place, including the Duke of York's tree, will be interpreted to visitors.
+The interpretation will include reference to the places associated with the plantation, especially the Bunya Pine on Kings Avenue.

-20.1 The NCA will develop and implement a simple interpretive strategy considering existing measures as well as the range of possible messages, audiences and communication techniques.
+21.1 The NCA will develop and implement a simple interpretive strategy considering the range of possible messages, audiences and communication techniques.